What is environmental monitoring in pharmaceutical industry

 Firstly, prepare a general monitoring scheme that aims to demonstrate the effectiveness of maintenance, housekeeping, operator discipline and compliance with established standards.

-For the general monitoring schemes, you will choose sampling locations which can adequately provide data on such parameters.
-The locations should provide good coverage of the whole cleanroom and associated areas such as
+For the general monitoring schemes, you will choose sampling locations that adequately provide data on such parameters.

 – Changing rooms,